g4eml/PicoTuner/README.md

 Connect J1 Pin 1 to D7

-Connect J1 pin 2 to CK
+Connect J1 pin 2 to CLK

 Connect J1 pin 3 to VA